kfahn22/NOAA_final_project/noaa.md

         caption = "Figure 1") +
         facet_grid(.~ event) +
         coord_cartesian(ylim=c(0, log(m)))

-print(d)
+d + scale_colour_manual(values = c("#85C1E9", "#845EC2")) + theme_linedraw()
 ```

 ![](noaa_files/figure-html/fig1-1.png)<!-- -->

 ### B.  Human Impact of Weather Events

 We were asked to explore which weather event type causes the most harm to human health.
-To answer this question, I first found the total number of fatalities and injries for each event type.
-I then found the top ten most injurious weather types.
+To answer this question, I first found the total number of fatalities and injuries for each event type.
+I then found the top ten most impactful weather types.

+#### Total US Health Impact

 * Find total fatalities and injuries by year for each event type and rank to find the 10 most expensive types.